syncfusion-content/windowsforms-docs/WindowsForms/TreeView/TreeNodeAdvCustomization.md

 1. Node is visible.
 2. Node is clickable.

 BeforeEdit event can be used for this purpose.
-In this example, the Parent Nodes are made uneditable.
+In this example, the Parent Nodes are made without editable option.
 TreeNodeAdvBeforeEditEventArgs.Node indicates the target node for editing.

 The desired condition is checked on that node and based on the result, the TreeNodeAdvBeforeEditEventArgs.Cancel property is set appropriately.